Francis Ormond: First European tour

 As his wealth grew, Ormond continued to take an interest in education and even established a school on his station for the children of his employees.
 In 1860, during a trip to Europe, he was impressed by an appeal he had heard by Thomas Guthrie on behalf of the Ragged Schools charity.
 Upon his return to Victoria, he began to take a greater interest in philanthropic endeavours.
-His first substantial donation was in 1872, when he donation £1,000 towards the establishment of a scholarship at the Presbyterian Theological Hall in Melbourne.
+His first substantial donation was in 1872, when he donated £1,000 towards the establishment of a scholarship at the Presbyterian Theological Hall in Melbourne.

 Ormond College

 After his father died in 1875, Ormond and his wife moved from Skipton to Melbourne.
 He purchased the mansion house, "Ognez", in Toorak, and later assisted with the establishment of the Presbyterian church in Toorak.
 Ormond was a devout Presbyterian and an elder in the church.
 When the question of establishing a Presbyterian college at the University of Melbourne was raised in 1877, he pledged £10,000 to the appeal.
 At the opening of the college on 18 March 1881, it was announced that it would be officially named Ormond College in honour of his major contribution.
 Over his lifetime, Ormond donated almost £40,000 towards its complete construction.